Jeanette Traverso: Career

-Traverso was admitted as a advocate on 4 June 1969 and worked as a prosecutor in the Magistrate's Court for six months, after which she went to the Attorney - General's office until 1972.
-After spending a few years raising a family, she became the first female member admitted to the Cape Bar on 1 December 1975 and on 8 May 1991 she became a Senior counsel.
+Traverso was admitted as an advocate on 4 June 1969 and worked as a prosecutor in the Magistrate's Court for six months, after which she went to the Attorney - General's office until 1972.
+After spending a few years raising a family, she was admitted to the Cape Bar in 1975.
+She was however not the first woman to be admitted to the Cape Bar.
+(That honour goes to Cissy Gool who was admitted to the Cape Bar in 1967).
+8 May 1991 she became a Senior counsel.
 After serving as an acting judge in 1993, she was permanently appointed to the bench of the Western Cape High Court in early 1994, making her only the second woman to serve as a judge in South Africa.

 In February 2001, Judge Traverso was appointed the Deputy Judge President of the Western Cape High Court, the first woman to hold the position at a High Court in South Africa.
 During 2014, she was the presiding judge in the trial of Shrien Dewani for the murder of his wife, Anni Dewani.